sandeshShahapur/ADeveloperHasNoName/content/blogs/Fixing-the-TypeScript-Error-TS2792-Cannot-Find-Module/index.md

 > **Error** TS2792: Cannot find module '...'.
 Did you mean to set the 'moduleResolution' option to 'nodenext', or to add aliases to the 'paths' option?

-This error can seem weird, as the TypeScript compiler sometimes complains about missing modules that don’t seem directly related to your project.
-It can be a non-blocking error i.e. the transpilation or other processes are not affected.
+This error can seem weird because the TypeScript {{< glossary term="transpiler" displayTerm="compiler" >}} sometimes complains about missing modules that don’t seem directly related to your project.
+It can be a non-blocking error i.e. the {{< glossary term="transpile" displayTerm="transpilation" >}} or other processes are not affected.
 It occurs when the compiler is not able to locate the required module.
-At times stack traces have not found to be helpful for me.
+At times stack traces have not been found to be helpful for me.

 Nevertheless, there are a few options to resolve it.
 If you are not a project maintainer and you are seeing this error in a project/software that you are trying to run, then it is better to contact the project/software maintainer and ask them to resolve it.
 You could also try the below steps to fix the error yourself.